Last Updated on November 19, 2022 by Paroma

 I highly recommend Little River Inn (right next to Van Damme state park and beach) and this beautiful dog-friendly cottage that can accommodate upto 6 guests and 4 dogs (with additional fee) that is right next to Seaside creek beach.

 Babu outside Little River Inn

-2. Pet friendly beaches in Point Reyes/Bodega Bay
+2. Pet friendly beaches on the Sonoma Coast: Jenner and Bodega Bay

 Being a sanctuary and conservation area for wildlife and sea mammals, Point Reyes has very strict rules on where to take your dog and most beaches are inaccessible to them.
 We’ve been to Point Reyes thrice now (twice with Babu) where I have mentioned all the dog friendly places in Point Reyes to enjoy with your pooch.
 There are basically three dog friendly beaches that allow dogs on leash here, and these are: